pprotschka/kapow-grunt/README.md

       reports/

 However, with the exception of the `bower_components`, `grunt` and `node_modules` folders you can alter these paths in  `gruntfile.js` to suit your specific needs.

-You can run `grunt build` to build & watch, `grunt docs` to generate JS, PHP and Sass documentation (assuming you're documenting your code of course) in the `docs/` folder or `grunt lint` to lint your JS, PHP and Sass with reports available in the `reports/` folder.

 ## Changelog